 Spencer Fane understands our most valuable asset is our people.
-The mission of the summer associate program is to recruit students who exhibit excellence in academic performance and who support the firm’s commitment to diversity and inclusion by sharing unique life experiences, beliefs, backgrounds, capabilities, perspectives, personalities and other invaluable attributes.
+The mission of the summer associate program is to recruit students who exhibit excellence in academic performance and who support the firm’s commitment to diversity, equity, and inclusion by sharing unique life experiences, beliefs, backgrounds, capabilities, perspectives, personalities and other invaluable attributes.

 Expectations for the Summer Program